-SEED

-Selects a particular seed for the sequence of random values.
-The attribute value is an integer in the range [0...999999999], or an expression that evaluates to an integer in the same range (Default: 123456789).
-Note that the seed set with this command is shared with the TRACK and EOPTION commands.
+SEED Selects a particular seed for the sequence of random values.
+The attribute value is an integer in the range [0999999999], or an expression that evaluates to an integer in the same range (Default: 123456789).
+SEED alone with no attribute value continues with the current sequence.
 See also: Random values.

-PRINT

-A flag taking integer values to control the printout.
+PRINT A flag taking integer values to control the printout.
 In general: the higher the value the more printout is produced.
 For PRINT=0 no output is produced.
 The default value is 1 (Correction summary is given).

-'''

 COPTION, SEED=987456321, PRINT=2;

-'''